john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

             return final_grade

 The first line `class Student(object)` does *not* create a new class.
 All the code above does is create the *blueprint* for a student object.
-To actually create a `Student` object, we need to use the `__init__` method above, giving it two values (ignoring `self`, which we will get to next).
+To actually create a `Student` object, we need to use the `__init__` method above, giving it two values (ignoring `self`, which we will get to).

 To create an object, we would do something like: `emmy = Student('Emmy Noether', 837195783)`.
 All this says is that we want to create an "instance" of the `Student` class, where the student has the name "Emmy Noether" and she has the student id "837195783".

 The `emmy` object is a realized version of the `Student` class.
 It takes the generic, abstract notion of a "Student" and fills in the specifics.
-There is still only one `Student` class, even if we created dozens of different instances.
+There is still only one `Student` class, even if we created dozens of different students.

 ### `self`

 Okay, what is with that `self` parameter spread throughout the `Student` class?
-What is it?
 It is a reference to the "instance" of that object.
 For example, let's say we had all these "instances" of the `Student` class:

     emmy = Student("Emmy Noether", 837195783)
     al = Student("Albert Einstein", 986534568)